The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Data

 The metallicity is implemented as an evolutionary model that scales linearly with the stellar mass growth and chemical enrichment.
 The initial metallicity is assumed to be $Z=10^{-4}$ that is the lowest metallicity template in the \citet{bruzualStellarPopulationSynthesis2003} stellar population synthesis library.
 The parameter to be fitted is the final metallicity at the epoch of observation ($\mathrm{Z_{final}}$) that represents the metallicity of the gas from which the final generation of stars formed. $\mathrm{Z_{final}}$ for a fitted galaxy is closest to the gas-phase metallicity measured from spectral lines, unless the gas content of the galaxy changed significantly after the last epoch of star formation.
-For example, if the galaxy continued to accrete metal-poor gas then $\mathrm{Z_{final}}$ would be higher than the gas-phase metallicity \citep{thorneDEVILSCosmicEvolution2022}.
+For example, if the galaxy continued to accrete metal-poor gas then $\mathrm{Z_{final}}$ would be higher than the gas-phase metallicity \citep{thorneDEVILSCosmicEvolution2022}. $\mathrm{Z_{final}}$ can be interpreted as the metallicity in HII regions.
+Observations indicate the metallicity measured from both photoionised gas in HII regions and neutral gas in the wider ISM are similar \citep[e.g.,][]{pettiniNewObservationsInterstellar2002,friisWarmExcitedMolecular2015a,hernandezFirstCospatialComparison2021}.

 The attenuated light is then assumed to be reradiated in the IR-FIR as per the \citet{daleTwoparameterModelInfrared2014} dust emission models.
 These models were computed by combining the emission curves of large dust grains with particle sizes $\sim 100 \, \mathrm{nm}$, small grains with sizes $\sim 10 \, \mathrm{nm}$ and poly-aromatic hydrocarbon (PAH) molecules with sizes $\sim 1 \, \mathrm{nm}$ \citep{desertInterstellarDustModels1990} after exposing them to a variety of radiation fields with various levels of intensity, $U$ \citep{daleInfraredSpectralEnergy2001,daleInfraredSpectralEnergy2002}.
 The \citet{daleTwoparameterModelInfrared2014} models envisage the total dust emission of a galaxy as an ensemble of local dust emission SEDs exposed to radiation fields with a range of intensities, $ 0.3 \leq U \leq 10^{5}$, where $U=1$ is the intensity in the solar neighbourhood.